lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In another type of attack, the malicious node is required to have overhearing capabilities.
 If an attacker can overhear a fragment, it can send a spoofed duplicate (e.g. with random payload) to the destination.
-A receiver cannot distinguish legitimate from spoofed fragments.
+If the LPWAN technology does not support suitable protection (e.g. source authentication and frame counters to prevent replay attacks), a receiver cannot distinguish legitimate from spoofed fragments.
 Therefore, the original IPv6 packet will be considered corrupt and will be dropped.
-To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the fragments to be transmitted by a node, by applying content- chaining to the different fragments, based on cryptographic hash functionality.
+To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the fragments to be transmitted by a node, by applying content-chaining to the different fragments, based on cryptographic hash functionality.
 The aim of this technique is to allow a receiver to identify illegitimate fragments.

 Further attacks may involve sending overlapped fragments (i.e.